Easy estimates of Lyapunov exponents for random products of matrices: Introduction

 \section{Introduction}

 The first problem that we consider in this paper is as follows.
 Let $A_1, \ldots, A_k$ be square matrices (over reals).
 Let $W=w(A_1, \ldots, A_k)$ be a random product of $n$ matrices.
-What is the expected absolute value of the largest (in the absolute value) entry in such a random product?
+What is the expected growth rate of the largest (in the absolute value) entry in such a random product?
+Or, equivalently: what is the expected growth rate of the norm of $W$?

-To make the exposition easier to follow, we do what some other authors do: we limit the exposition to the case of just two matrices, $A$ and $B$.
+To make the exposition easier to follow, we do what many other authors do: we limit the exposition to the case of just two matrices, $A$ and $B$.
 By a ``random product" of $A$ and $B$ we will typically mean a product of matrices where each matrix is either $A$ (with probability $p$) or $B$ (with probability $1-p$).

-In Section \ref{growthav}, we show that the above problem has a surprisingly simple solution.
+We show that the above problem has a surprisingly simple solution:

-\begin{theorem} Suppose all eigenvalues of the matrix $M= pA + (1-p)B$ are distinct real numbers, and let $\mu$ be the largest positive eigenvalue of $M$.
-Then the expectation of the largest (in the absolute value) entry of a random product $w(A, B)$ of length $n$ is $\Theta(\mu^n)$. \end{theorem}
+\begin{proposition} {\bf (a)} Suppose all entries of the matrices $A$ and $B$ are nonnegative real numbers.
+Suppose also that all eigenvalues of the matrix $M= pA + (1-p)B$ are real numbers.
+Let the largest in the absolute value eigenvalue of $M$, call it $\mu$, be positive and unique (i.e., there is no other eigenvalue of $M$ with the same absolute value).
+Then the expectation of the largest entry of a random product $w(A, B)$ of length $n$ is $\Theta(\mu^n)$.
+That is, the expected growth rate of the largest (in the absolute value) entry in $w(A, B)$ is precisely $\mu$.

+{\bf (b)} For a matrix $S$, denote by $|S|$ the matrix where all entries of $S$ are replaced by their absolute values.
+Let $\bar{M}=p|A| + (1-p)|B|$.
+Let the largest in the absolute value eigenvalue of $\bar{M}$, call it $\bar{\mu}$, be positive and unique.
+Then the expectation of the largest (in the absolute value) entry of a random product $w(A, B)$ of length $n$ is $O(\bar{\mu}^n)$. \end{proposition}

-Theorem \ref{thm1} applies, in particular, to the case where the matrix $M= pA + (1-p)B$ has only positive entries; then the existence of the largest real eigenvalue (the Perron–Frobenius eigenvalue) is guaranteed by the Perron–Frobenius theorem.
+Proposition \ref{thm1} applies, in particular, to the case where matrices are $2 \times 2$, and the matrix $M= pA + (1-p)B$ has only positive entries; then the existence of the largest (positive) real eigenvalue (the Perron–Frobenius eigenvalue) is guaranteed by the Perron–Frobenius theorem.
+However, conditions of Proposition \ref{thm1} are satisfied for many matrices with negative entries as well.